 Common Habitats For Cabbage Loopers

 Like cabbage worms, cabbage loopers live where their food is, and that means that they can turn up nearly anywhere where food for humans is grown.
 However, while their diet is incredibly wide, they tend to prefer brassica-species plants to lay their eggs on due to the high glucosinolate content.
 They lay their eggs on both the top and bottom of the leaves of their chosen host plant.

-Cabbage loopers prefer plants which produce natural glucosinolates or glucosides, and that includes nearly every cruciferous food plant.
-While I provided a short list in the overview, here’s a more extensive list of edible cruciferous plants which cabbage loopers prefer, both for egg-laying and for feeding purposes:
+Cabbage loopers prefer plants that produce natural glucosinolates or glucosides, and that includes nearly every cruciferous food plant.
+While I provided a short list in the overview, here’s a more extensive list of edible cruciferous plants that cabbage loopers prefer, both for egg-laying and for feeding purposes:

 - Bok choy